mcihan0bioinf/MIRNAPEX/readme.md

 ## Overview

-**MIRNAPEX is a computational pipeline that predicts differential expression values (logFC) of microR8NAs directly from raw RNA sequencing data**.
+**MIRNAPEX is a computational pipeline that predicts differential expression values (logFC) of microRNAs directly from raw RNA sequencing data**.

 It uses pretrained machine learning models to compute microRNA logFCs from transcriptomic features—specifically, alternative polyadenylation (APA) changes and gene expression differences between two groups of samples.
 These groups can: